rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ```
   -http-ca-cert string
       Path to X.509 CA certificate for HTTPS.
-      If not set, then the host systems CA certificate(s) will be used.
+      If not set, then the host system's CA certificate(s) will be used.
       This certificate must be set however if using mutual TLS.
   -http-cert string
       Path to HTTPS X.509 certificate